chaoscarnival/chaos-workshop-guide-2023/README.md

 ## Online-Boutique: A Summary of the Chaos Experimentation Activity

 - The workshop details chaos experiments against (an instrumented version of) the demo microservices application [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo).
-The application is constantly under "usage" via a synthetic load generator.
+The application is simulated to be constantly under "usage" via a load generator component.
-- The experiments involve injection of different types of chaos on a given microservice (ex: carts) OR multiple microservices accompanied by validation of specific constraints (hypotheses) around application behaviour and user impact.
+- The experiments involve injection of different types of chaos faults on a given microservice (ex: carts) OR multiple microservices accompanied by validation of specific constraints (hypotheses) around application behaviour and user impact.

   Steps to launch chaos experiments from the ChaosHub & view its progress are outlined here: https://developer.harness.io/docs/chaos-engineering/user-guides/construct-and-run-custom-chaos-experiments#templates-from-chaos-hubs